setico/Minodu-weather-NLP/README.md

-# NLP weather API for the Minodu LCN
+# NLP weather API for Minodu LCN (Local Comunity Network)

 This project provides a lightweight Flask API deployed on a Raspberry Pi, designed to deliver interpreted weather bulletins specifically for the teleagriculture stations deployed in the farmers communities in Kara, northern Togo.
 The API uses a local language model (LLM) via Ollama to analyze raw weather station data and generate relevant forecasts and advice for agriculture, taking into account the current season.